tensorflow/nmt/README.md

 distributed training.

-Starting in TensorFlow 1.2, there is a new system available for reading data into TensorFlow models: dataset iterators, as found in the **tf.contrib.data** module for versions <= 1.3 and **tf.data** module for versions >= 1.4.
+Starting in TensorFlow 1.2, there is a new system available for reading data into TensorFlow models: dataset iterators, as found in the **tf.data** module.
 Data iterators are flexible, easy to reason about and to manipulate, and provide efficiency and multithreading by leveraging the TensorFlow C++ runtime.

 A **dataset** can be created from a batch data Tensor, a filename, or a Tensor